tobikausk/tobikausk.github.io/index.md

 I did my PhD with [Moritz Helias](https://scholar.google.de/citations?user=NZQ_gSAAAAAJ&hl=en) at the [Institut of Computational and Systems Neuroscience](https://www.fz-juelich.de/de/inm/inm-6) of the [Forschungszentrum Jülich](https://www.fz-juelich.de/de) in Germany, working on the adaptation of techniques from statistical physics to neuroscience, as well as their further development.

 I am fascinated by how theoretical physics connects seemingly desparate phenomena and thereby deepens their understanding.
 My works on diagrammatics of non-Gaussian theories, for example, help to reveal the common grounds of objects as diverse as simple liquids and neural networks.
-These connections to the real world mean in particular that theoretical physics is not only beautiful, but - lucky me - might also be also useful in the real world!
+These connections to the real world mean in particular that theoretical physics is not only beautiful, but - lucky me - might also be useful in the real world!